What is a Medicaid Waiver?

 The Missouri Independent Living Waiver (ILW) provides home and community based services for adults who are physically disabled.
 With assistance via this program, individuals can continue to live independently in their homes, rather than require placement in nursing homes.
 Benefits include home modifications, personal care services, such as assistance with bathing, grooming, mobility, toiletry, and eating, and specialized medical equipment and supplies.

 Under this program, personal care assistance is consumer-directed.
 This means an individual can hire the person of their choosing, including family members with the exception of spouses and legal guardians, to provide personal care, given they are qualified to do so.
 Financial Management Services provide assistance in carrying out the financial aspects of having an employee, such as processing timesheets and payments, and withholding taxes.
-Employees are paid the Medicaid approved rate for home care, which in 2020, is estimated to be approximately $18.36 an hour.
+Employees are paid the Medicaid approved rate for personal care, which is estimated to be a max of $21.12 an hour for 2022.

 Though this program is not specifically for seniors, individuals who enroll in the ILW prior to the age of 64 may continue enrollment in this waiver, given they are still willing and able to self-direct their personal care services.

 ILW is administered by the Missouri Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS) via the MO HealthNet Division.

 In order to be eligible for the Independent Living Waiver, applicants must be physically disabled Missouri residents who are between the ages of 18 and 64.
 If the individual also has a cognitive impairment, it must have manifested when the individual was 22 years old or older.
 In other words, this waiver is not intended for those persons with developmental disabilities.
 In addition, individuals must require a nursing home level of care, yet still be able to self-direct their own personal care.

 Persons exceeding the income and / or asset limit(s) and still cannot afford their cost of care should consult with a Medicaid planner.